jellygz/study_planner/README.md

 npm start
 ```

-The application should now be running at `http://localhost:3000/`.
+The application should now be running at `http://localhost:3002/`.

 ## Troubleshooting

 - If you encounter database connection issues, verify your PostgreSQL service is running.
 - Check your `.env` file for correct database credentials.
 - Run `npm install` again if dependencies are missing.

-Happy coding! 🚀
-# study_planner